But what about your story?

 Kindly note: You will have to show your media organisation ID card at the IBA gate to be permitted entry to the campus.
 (This information will not be recorded, it is just to meet their security requirements.)
 We request all clients to provide our coordinator their details so she informs security beforehand.

-Kindly note: Your entry to the IBA main campus at University of Karachi is only for your appointment with Dr Bedar.
+Kindly note: Your entry to the IBA is only for your appointment with psychologist.
 We request you do not undertake any other activity (reporting, photographing or filming) as it is prohibited by campus rules.

 Duration of session